-Our one-day symposium will be held 9:15 a.m. - 4 p.m.
-Friday, March 31.
-A number of women sports journalists and sports media professionals, including several pioneers in the industry, will attend.
-This event is being co-sponsored by Women for UMass, the UMass Journalism Department and the McCormack Department of Sport Management.
+Our one-day symposium will be held 11 a.m. - 4 p.m.
+Friday, April 26.
+A number of women sports media professionals, including several pioneers in the industry, will attend.
+This event is being co-sponsored by Women for UMass, the UMass Journalism Department and the Mark H. McCormack Department of Sport Management.
 It has been made possible thanks to a grant from Women for UMass.
 The event is free and open to all, and lunch will be served.
 We hope to see you there!

 Share the Experience: The Women in Sports Media Symposium will begin with a lunch and networking session at 11 a.m. in the Integrative Learning Center, 4th floor Journalsim Department.
 At 11:45 am guests will head down to ILC S240 for our first session of keynote speakers, Pro Football Hall of Fame broadcaster Lesley Visser and pioneer Melissa Ludtke.
 Visser, now in her 29th year at CBS, was the first women ever inducted into the Pro Football Hall of Fame and Ludtke's 1978 lawsuit (Ludtke v.
 Khun) gave women the right to equal access to player interviews in locker rooms.
 This is are speakers you don't want to miss.

 RSVP on Facebook here.